collinkallery/hackernews-revamp/README.md

 > Visit [http://localhost:3000](http://localhost:3000) to view it in the browser
 >
 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
->
-> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Challenges